-While looking around on the web for one thing or another I happened upon his blog, I read a bit, I read a bit more and the found myself searching for items that he has featured on his blog for me to wear to emulate his style.
-If that’s not inspiration and makes him the best person for my very first ‘StyleSpitation’ feature I don’t know what is!
+While looking around on the web for one thing or another I happened upon his blog, I read a bit, I read a bit more and then found myself searching for items that he has featured on his blog so that I could emulate his style.

 JC – I have probably been inspired by menswear since I was 10 years old.
 At that age, it was more about a search for the man I wanted to become rather than just clothing.
 I idolized many different people whether they were actors, athletes, or people on the street, but I always found one common denominator, they all dressed well.
 At the age of 17 I started working in retail selling men’s suiting.
 Not knowing much about suits at the time I was determined to learn everything I possibly could which would allow me to be one of the best at my job.
 As the years went by I slowly honed my skill and menswear became more of a passion rather than just a job.

 TDC – That learning has really paid off for you!
 Congratulations on becoming Canada’s Sharpest Man.
 I voted for you a number of times.
 Has it opened many doors for you?
 Is fashion your